2nd New Zealand Division: Operation Crusader

 Following the disasters in Europe, the division was then integrated into the regular order of battle of the British Eighth Army.
 It fought in many of the critical battles in the North African Campaign over the next year and a half.
 On 18 November 1941, the division took part in Operation Crusader.
 The New Zealand troops crossed the Libyan frontier into Cyrenaica, and linked up with the British 70th Infantry Division of the Tobruk Garrison on 26 November.
 Operation Crusader was an overall success for the British and the New Zealand troops withdrew to Syria to recover.
-The Operation Crusader campaign was the most costly that the 2nd New Zealand Division fought during the Second World War, with 879 men killed, and 1,700 wounded.
+The campaign in Libya was the most costly that the division fought during the Second World War, with 879 men killed, and 1,700 wounded.

 Originally known as the 'New Zealand Division', the division became known as 2nd New Zealand Division from June 1942 onward as part of the Operation Cascade deception scheme and the 'formation' of Maadi Camp, the division's base area in Egypt, as "6th NZ Division".

 Mersa Matruh

 After the Eighth Army's defeat in the Gazala battles, fresh forces were brought up to check the Axis forces in their drive into Egypt.
-The 2nd New Zealand Division was transported from Syria to Mersa Matruh.
+The division was transported from Syria to Mersa Matruh.
 In the ensuing battle, the division's retreat was cut off on 27 June when the 21st Panzer Division got to the east of the division.
 That night, the division's 4th Brigade broke through the German positions, and the division retired to El Alamein.